SanazME/Algorithm-DataStructure/EasyQuestionsList.md

 - avoid concatenating strings for hash value purposes because it will take `O(N)` time to concatenate strings.
 - To ensure minimum spurious hits, we can map each node to two hash values, thus getting one hash pair for each node.
 Trees rooted at s and Tree rooted at t will have the same hash pair iff they are identical, provided our hashing technique maps nodes to unique hash pairs

+**Algorithm**
+1. Define two constants MOD_1 and MOD_2 as two large prime numbers.

+2. Initialize a memo set to memoize hash values of each node in the tree rooted at root.
+Please ensure that the data structure for memoizing has constant time insertion.

+3. Define function hashSubtreeAtNode which takes two parameter, node and needToAdd.
+It essentially returns the hash pair of the subtree rooted at node.

+- If node is null, then return hash pair (3, 7).
+Note that we can return any two values.

+- Else, compute the hash pair of this node using the left and right child's hash pair.

+- For the first hash of the pair

+    - left shift the first hash of the left node by some fixed value.
+    - left shift the first hash of the right node by 1 (or some other fixed value)
+    - add these shifted values with this node's value to get the first hash of this node.
+    - take MOD_1 at each step to avoid overflow.

+- For the second hash of the pair

+    - left shift the second hash of the left node by some fixed value (different from what was used for the first element of the pair).
+    - left shift the second hash of the right node by 1 (or some other fixed value)
+    - add these shifted values with this node's value to get the second hash of this node.
+    - take MOD_2 at each step to avoid overflow.

+- If needToAdd is true, then add this hash pair to memo.

+- Return the hash pair of this node.

+4. Call hashSubtreeAtNode(root, true), for calculating the hash of root, we will calculate the hash of every node in the tree rooted at root.
+The true value of needToAdd means we will add every computed hash to the memo.

+5. Now, call hashSubtreeAtNode(subRoot, false).
+This will calculate the hash of subRoot and will not add it to the memo.
+If the hash pair of subRoot is present in memo, then subRoot is a subtree of root.
+Hence, return if hashSubtreeAtNode(subRoot, false) is present in memo or not.

 ```py
 class Solution:
     def isSubtree(self, root: TreeNode, subRoot: TreeNode) -> bool: